Consensys/EthOn/EthOn_glossary.md

 ### Msg
 Data (as a set of bytes) and value (specified as Ether) that is passed between two Accounts, either through the deterministic operation of an autonomous object (Contract Account) or the cryptographically secure signature of an External Account.
 ### minesFor
 Relates a mining Node to the Blockchain it mines for.
+Mining is the process of dedicating effort (working) to bolster one series of Transactions (a Block) over any other potential competitor Block.
+It is achieved thanks to a cryptographically secure proof.
 ## N
 ### Network
 An Ethereum network is the group of all Nodes that conform to a certain Protocol Variant.